MrTostus/MrTostus/README.md

 ### Fan of:
   - ❤ Undertale (I love that game)
   - 💡 Oneshot (I love that too)
-  - 🎶 Listening to Hatsune Miku
+  - 🎶 Listening to Kasane Teto